About Rabbi Judith Schindler

 A rabbi means “teacher” and Rabbi Judy seeks to teach the community how to create social change in order to actualize the prophetic values of equality, justice, human dignity, and human rights of the Hebrew Bible

-Rabbi Schindler is the Sklut Professor of Jewish Studies and Director of the Stan Greenspon Holocaust and Social Justice Education Center at Queens University of Charlotte.
+Rabbi Schindler is the Sklut Professor of Jewish Studies and Social Justice Lead and Jewish Scholar-in-Residence of the Stan Greenspon Holocaust and Social Justice Education Center at Queens University of Charlotte (which she helped build as founding Director from 2016 to 2024).
 She was named Rabbi Emerita of Temple Beth El in Charlotte, North Carolina, after serving as Senior Rabbi from 2003-2016 and as Associate Rabbi from 1998-2003.
 Prior to coming to Charlotte, she was an Associate Rabbi at Westchester Reform Temple in Scarsdale, New York.

 Rabbi Judy loves to learn.
 Beyond receiving her Bachelor’s Degree in Clinical Psychology from Tufts University (magna cum laude in 1988); her Master’s from the Hebrew Union College in Los Angeles (1993); her rabbinic ordination at the Hebrew Union College in New York (1995); and an honorary Doctor of Divinity degree from the Hebrew Union College (2020), she is currently pursuing a doctoral degree in Hebrew Letters from the Hebrew Union College in Cincinnati.
 Her academic focus is pioneering documents of interfaith dialogue.

-Rabbi Schindler is founding co-chair of the North Carolina Jewish Clergy Association (established in April 2022).
-She is part of the leadership team of the Coalition for Truth and Reconciliation in Charlotte working to redress the history of discriminatory practices and policies in Charlotte-Mecklenburg.
+Rabbi Schindler is immediate past co-chair and founding co-chair of the North Carolina Jewish Clergy Association (established in April 2022).
 She is a founding leader of the Charlotte Racial Justice Consortium (CRJC) — a partnership between Central Piedmont Community College, Johnson C. Smith University, Johnson & Wales University – Charlotte Campus, Queens University of Charlotte, and the University of North Carolina, Charlotte that trains student in racial equity and leadership skills and seeks to bring racial healing circles to Charlotte.
-She developed and runs the Charlotte Black/Jewish Alliance for Black and Jewish young professionals.
-She is on the Board of Charlotte’s public radio station, WFAE.
-She is a member of The International Jewish Committee on Interreligious Consultations (IJCIC) which represent maintains and develops relations with the Vatican’s Commission on Religious Relations with the Jews, the Orthodox Christian Church, the World Council of Churches, and other international religious bodies.
+She developed and helps run the Charlotte Black/Jewish Alliance for Black and Jewish young professionals.
+She is on the Board of WFAE, Charlotte’s public radio station, and in 2025, will chair the Equity and Fairness Committee.
+She is Chair of the Reform Israel Rabbinic Cabinet of the Central Conference of American Rabbis.
+And she is a member of Board of Governors of The International Jewish Committee on Interreligious Consultations (IJCIC) which represents, maintains, and develops relations with the Vatican’s Commission on Religious Relations with the Jews, the Orthodox Christian Church, the World Council of Churches, and other international religious bodies.

-Rabbi Schindler was recently named Chair of the Central Conference of American Rabbis (CCAR) Israel Cabinet Committee.
-She has served on the Executive Committee of the Charlotte Clergy Coalition for Justice, on the Board of Restorative Justice CLT, and as a member of the Israel + Reform Zionism Committee (formerly ARZA).
+Among Rabbi Schindler’s past leadership roles, she has served on the Executive Committee of the Charlotte Clergy Coalition for Justice, on the Board of Restorative Justice CLT and as a member of the Israel + Reform Zionism Committee (formerly ARZA).
 She is past co-President of the Women’s Rabbinic Network, former Trustee of the Reform Pension Board, served on the Board of the Charlotte-Mecklenburg Coalition for Housing, and as co-chair of the Clergy Council of MeckMin (Charlotte’s interfaith organization).

 On behalf of Temple Beth El, Rabbi Schindler envisioned and led the creation of four social justice documentaries being utilized across the country.
 “Souls of Our Students: Appreciating Differences” and “Souls of our Students: A Transgender Focus” address diversity in schools.
 “Souls of Our Teachers” addresses urban education and “Souls of our Neighbors” explores the value of creating affordable housing.
 Three of the documentaries earned Telly Awards.